 The College of Engineering and the University of Michigan offer two programs SURE (Summer Undergraduate Research in Engineering) and SROP (Summer Research Opportunity Program) to provide undergraduate students with an opportunity to participate in summer research.
 Please find information below about these two exciting programs.
 Read more here.

-We conduct research to investigate how humans interact with automated technologies/robots in simulated environments.
-Students can work on various dimensions of a project including designing games, coding, conducting human-subject experiments and data analysis.
+We conduct research to investigate how humans interact with automated technologies/robots.
+Students can work on various dimensions of a project including designing computer games, coding, conducting human-subject experiments and data analysis.
 For students interested in game design and coding, a strong background in EECS is expected (java, c++, python etc.).
 For students interested in experiments and data analysis, some experience with statistics is preferred.
 To check out the specific projects a student can work on, please visit http://icrl.engin.umich.edu.